 Although the survey and questionnaire both consist of asking questions to a group of people, knowing the difference between the two can impact your success in collecting the information you want.

 The classic example of when to use a survey is in obtaining customer feedback directly after an experience.
 These are usually based on demographics, behaviors, or interests, as a method for collecting specifics on either factual information or opinions about particular matters.

-The questionnaire is comprised of a series of questions for the purpose of collecting information to provide a bigger picture.
+Questionnaire is comprised of a series of questions for the purpose of collecting information to provide a bigger picture.
 It can employ a range of question styles, such as open-ended, yes or no, and multiple choice.